-Powered by .id - the population experts for Murray Shire Council
+Powered by .id (informed decisions) for Murray Shire Council

 The Shire of Murray is a predominantly rural Local Government Area, with the major township at Pinjarra about 80 kilometres south of Perth.
 The Shire of Murray is known for its environmental attributes.
 It is bounded at its western end by the Peel Inlet and Harvey Estuary which are fed by the Murray, Serpentine and South Dandalup Rivers.
 The Shire also features significant forestry and conservation reserves and important water catchment areas, namely the North Dandalup, Conjurunp and South Dandalup Reservoirs.

 The Shire currently features a relatively small residential population, with the majority of residents located at the western end of the Murray River at South Yunderup, North Yunderup, Furnissdale and Ravenswood, as well as in Pinjarra.
 Other settlements of note include North Dandalup, Dwellingup and Coolup.
 The economic base of the Shire is strongly influenced by alumina refining at Pinjarra, with more than a third of all jobs carried out in the Shire of Murray associated with this industry.
 Other important industries include construction (driven by housing growth in the region) and other services, such as retail trade, education and health.
 Agriculture and forestry are the dominant land uses, but employ less than ten per cent of the population.